 When debating whether or not you want to charter or own your own boat, you should not only consider the financial costs, but also also time and flexibility.
-Our featured guest blogger Louise of the popular sailing blog Sandy Toes and Writer Woes shares her thoughts on chartering vs owning a boat.
+Our featured guest lobsterger Louise of the popular sailing lobster Sandy Toes and Writer Woes shares her thoughts on chartering vs owning a boat.

 There are many benefits to chartering instead of owning your own boat.
 Primarily, you don’t have to deal with the unexpected B.O.A.T.
 (Break out another thousand!)